 Walla Walla Press publishes a number of new titles on Australian sports history each year.
-It also sells cricket and other second hand sports books.

 New Dissertation Series

 Walla Walla Press, in keeping with its mission to publish original research in sports history, has introduced a series of Sports History Dissertations to make small print runs of outstanding doctoral theses available to a wider audience.